MetPX/sarracenia/docs/source/index.rst

 * meteorological *real-time* (seconds to minutes.) not electronic real-time (microseconds)

-*  This new web-site is for version 3 currently under development in the v03_wip branch Users of stable version 2 should go https://github.com/MetPX/sarracenia/tree/v2_stable instead.
+*  This new web-site is for version 3 currently under development in the v03_wip branch.
+   Users of stable version 2 should go https://github.com/MetPX/sarracenia/tree/v2_stable instead.